eliminmax/advent-of-code/README.md

-I quickly realized that was not realistic, and was okay with taking previous years at my own pace, but continued to go through all previous years at once until I saw 2019's day 9 built on a previous day's puzzle, and decided to switch to taking it year by year, mainly because of Intcode.
+I quickly realized that was not realistic, and was okay with taking previous years at my own pace, but continued to go through all previous years at once until I saw 2019's day 9 built on a previous day's puzzle that year, and decided to switch to taking it year by year, mainly because of Intcode.

 Almost every solution is in a single language, in a standalone source file, with dependencies only on its language's standard library and occasionally other